Year 1 & 2

 During this topic we will be exploring a variety of genres in both reading and writing, as well as sharing books by Beatrix Potter, our focus author of the term.

-This term the children will continue to learn about number, including exploration of place value, number lines, part-part- whole models, addition, subtraction and patterns and sequences within numbers.
+This term the children will continue to learn about number, including exploration of place value, number lines, part-part- whole models, addition, subtraction, multiplication, division and patterns and sequences within numbers.

 The children will enjoy deepening their mathematical knowledge and understanding through the use of concrete apparatus, as well as using pictorial and abstract methods.